Melvin Goodfriend 1944 - 2020 - Obituary

-Melvin Joseph Goodfriend, Jr., son of Mary Regina Wuersch Goodfriend and Melvin Joseph Goodfriend, born February 4, 1944, in Louisville, Kentucky, passed away on August 21, 2020, in Lexington, Kentucky.
+Lexington, KY - Melvin Joseph Goodfriend, Jr., son of Mary Regina Wuersch Goodfriend and Melvin Joseph Goodfriend, born February 4, 1944 in Louisville, Kentucky, passed away on August 21, 2020 in Lexington, Kentucky.
 Mel was 76 years old.

 Mel was a devout Catholic, active in the Knights of Columbus and in the Men's Group and Prime Timers in his parish, Pax Christi in Lexington.
 He was a devoted husband and father, active in woodworking, camping, soccer and Boy Scouts, and taking the family on many road trips.
 Mel was a Bellarmine and University of Kentucky sports fan, and active in the Osher Lifelong Learning Institute at UK.
 As a chemist, he held diverse professional positions, including pharmaceuticals, marketing, teaching, a municipal waterworks, police laboratory, and radiation sources inspection for the State of Kentucky, from which he retired.